immense/immybot-documentation/src/guide/scripts.md

 # Scripting Guide

-From a 10,000ft view, here is what you need to know about ImmyBot:
+## Preface
-ImmyBot can deploy 2 things:
+ImmyBot deploys 2 things:
 1. Software
+1. Tasks

-2. Tasks (Tasks are anything that isn’t software, think Bitlocker, Power Options, etc)
+Tasks are for anything that isn’t software, think Bitlocker, Power Options, etc.

+- You can use Tasks to configure software  by selecting a "Configuration Task" for the software
+- Configuration Tasks are useful for configuring the application (even if the application wasn't installed by ImmyBot)
+- Configuration Tasks run after Immy determines the software is installed
+- Configuration Task parameters are available in all scripts related to the software

-ImmyBot also tests everything it does before and after it does it.
+ImmyBot tests everything it does before and after it does it.
-* Software
+- Software
-   * Version Detection Method - Runs before install to determine if installation is necessary, and after to verify the desired version is installed
+   - Version Detection - Runs before install to determine if installation is necessary, and after to verify the desired version is installed
+     - DisplayName
+       - Contains
+       - Regex
+       - Traditional (Wildcard \*)
+     - UpgradeCode (For MSI based installs)
+     - Script
+       - Must return a version or null
-   * Test - If software is installed, the failure of this test (the test script returning $false) will trigger a "Repair" action (default Uninstall/Install) of the application
+   - Test Script - If software is installed, the failure of this test (the test script returning $false) will trigger a "Repair" action (default Uninstall/Install) of the application
-      * Example: Check to verify Foxit PDF Editor is the Preview handler extension is working in Windows Explorer, reinstalling the PDF Editor usually corrects this scenario
+      - Example: Check to verify Foxit PDF Editor is the Preview handler extension is working in Windows Explorer, reinstalling the PDF Editor usually corrects this scenario

-Software can have a "Configuration" Task that runs after the software is installed.
-* This task has its own Test script.
-This Test should be used to test things that can be corrected without re-installing the software

-This is useful for configuring the application even if the application wasn't installed by ImmyBot
+- Tasks
+  - Test script (When using separate scripts)
+  - Combined script returns $false when $method is 'test'

 ## Full Example: Adobe Reader
 Adobe Reader is detected on the machine using Regex against the DisplayName in Add/Remove Programs